 Lying on the back before its too heavy.

-The top board isn't thick enough with 40 mm only, I don't have big enough pieces of oak to make the 100 mm thickness required so its thickened with some 16 mm and 23 mm thick wood floor.
+The top board isn't thick enough with the table top 40 mm only, I don't have big enough pieces of oak to make the 100 mm thickness required so its thickened with some 16 mm and 23 mm thick wood floor.
 16 mm every where and some 23 mm under strategic places.

 The top part of the leg is 40 mm thick also, so the thickness of the final top plate is between 56 and 80 mm, good enough.